Article thumbnail

 Find your camera shutter actuation count using gPhoto2

-This method can be used to obtain the shutter actuation count on the following cameras:
+This guide provides a method to ascertain the shutter actuation count for the following Canon camera models:

 • Canon 1D Mark II